Cheeky Kid has been watching anime and reading manga for as long as he can remember. Doing so takes him to different worlds.

 10 Anime Similar to Death Note

 Death Note is one of the most brilliant pieces of work out there.
 It tells the story of a young man who picks up a notebook that can kill anyone who has their name written in it.
 It's a unique power that creates a unique narrative.
 The series also features interesting characters and an exceptional battle of wits between the protagonist and the antagonist.
 This anime is all about thrilling strategies and tactics.

-This series is spectacular as it is controversial.
+This series is as spectacular as it is controversial.
 It talks about death, justice, human nature, and the essence of good and evil.
 A series this great will leave you wanting more.
-And that’s the reason why I have written this article.
+And that’s the reason I have written this article.
 I have listed some shows similar to Death Note that will blow your mind.

 - Mirai Nikki

 - Akame ga Kill

 - Boku dake ga Inai Machi

 Monster has to be on this list.
 Its dark themes and superb story will definitely leave you craving for more.
 This anime, adapted from the manga of the same name by Naoki Urasawa, tells the story of a surgeon named Kenzo Tenma.
 Dr. Tenma enjoys a successful life and career in Germany, but he does not like the politics at his hospital.
 When two children arrive at his hospital in critical condition, he disobeys the orders of his superiors to care for a government official.
 This act of kindness eventually proves to be a critical mistake that unravels his life.
 Tenma goes on a long journey to destroy the monster that this good deed created.